w3c/trace-context/spec/20-HTTP_HEADER_FORMAT.md

 A `DIGIT` is a number between `0` and `9`.

-> **FIXME - if we refer to another definition, should we still explain it here?**
-The `OWS` rule defines an optional whitespace.
-It is used where zero or more whitespace characters might appear.
-When it is preferred to improve readability - a sender SHOULD generate the optional whitespace as a single space; otherwise, a sender SHOULD NOT generate optional whitespace.
-See details in corresponding RFC.

 The `tracestate` field value is a `list` as defined below.
 The `list` is a series of `list-member` separated by commas `,`, and a `list-member` is a key/value pair separated by an equals sign `=`.
 Spaces and horizontal tabs